asommer70/devblog/_drafts/Draft/audiopila-react-collections -70-.markdown

         currentAudio: @last_audio %>
 ```

+Now with all this recants out of the way remove the **Handle "global" playback controls.** code from **app/asssets/javascripts/collections.coffee**.
+Unlike the audio component we don’t want to delete the entire file because we still want the code to handle the drag ’n drop re-ordering of the collection’s Audios.

 ## Conclusion

 Migrating this functionality to React has seemed a lot harder than it should have been.
 I think the actual problem is my brain hangover from the Thanksgiving holiday though.
 It’s very interesting the effect that eating a bunch of crappy food for half a week will have on you.
 I never really noticed it before, but maybe it’s a sign that I’m getting old…